jquass/QMail/README.md

 The UI is an Angular App that's being hosted on S3 as a static website.

-The Docker container uses [swag](https://docs.linuxserver.io/general/swag/) with a reverse proxy
+The Docker container uses [swag](https://docs.linuxserver.io/general/swag/) with a reverse proxy to provide HTTPS

 ## Usage